OoZe1911/SwiftTalk/README.md

 - QMGRNAME : name of the queue manager
 - QMGRPORT : port number used by the MQ listener
 - CHANNEL : channel name to communicate with the queue manager
+- QUEUE_TO_SWIFT : queue used to send SWIFT messages to SAA
+- REPLY_TO_QUEUE : queue used to receive SAA PAN / NAN
+- QUEUE_ACK_SWIFT : queue used to receive SWIFT ACK/NACK
+- QUEUE_FROM_SWIFT : queue used to receive SWIFT messages from SAA

 If TLS is enabled with the remote MQ Server :
 - CYPHER : cypher algorithm used for TLS
-- TRUSTSTORE : path to the tuststore file
 - TRUSTSTORE_PASSWORD : password of the tuststore file
 - KEYSTORE : path to the keystore file
 - KEYSTORE_PASSWORD : password of the keystore file
 - SSLPEER : ssl peer to use (optional)

-- QUEUE_TO_SWIFT : queue used to send SWIFT messages to SAA
-- REPLY_TO_QUEUE : queue used to receive SAA PAN / NAN
-- QUEUE_ACK_SWIFT : queue used to receive SWIFT ACK/NACK
-- QUEUE_FROM_SWIFT : queue used to receive SWIFT messages from SAA

 If LAU has to be enabled :
-LAU_TYPË : type of LAU to use HMAC or AES
+- LAU_TYPE : type of LAU to use HMAC or AES
-LAU_KEY : the LAU key to use for sending messages to SAA
+- LAU_KEY : the LAU key to use for sending messages to SAA

+Sleeping time :
 - SLEEPING_DURATION : sleeping duration in seconds, used when there is no more file to send and all queues have been scanned without any message

 The REPLY_TO_QUEUE, QUEUE_ACK_SWIFT and QUEUE_FROM_SWIFT could be the same.
 SwiftTalk is able to detect what kind of message has been received and process it accordingly.